techtile-software/nest-s3-service/README.md

 License
 This package is open-source and available under the MIT License.
 Feel free to contribute, report issues, or suggest improvements.

+### VERSIONING

+- 1.0.0 First release
+- 1.0.1 Backward compatible bug fixes
+- 1.0.2 Backward compatible bug fixes
+  Version 1.0.2 introduces additional documentation for the AwsS3Service module.
+The documentation provides detailed information about the available methods, their parameters, and usage examples.
+You can find the documentation in the docs folder of the package.